 Periodontal (gum) disease is a growing problem for many though it is completely preventable.
-While good oral hygiene habits can help prevent periodontal disease, it can still develop due to medical conditions or from neglect.
+While good oral hygiene habits can help prevent periodontal disease, it can still develop due to medical conditions or from neglect or genetic factors.
 The earlier we diagnose it, the easier it will be to treat.

 What Is Periodontal Disease?

-Periodontal disease is caused by tartar and bacteria that build up on the teeth, especially under the gumline.
+Periodontal disease is the inflammation and infection of the gums caused by plaque and bacteria that build up on the teeth, especially under the gum line.
 The sticky plaque attracts bacteria and eventually turns into hard tartar.
-The tartar and bacteria irritate the gums and cause infection.
+The bacteria irritate the gums and cause infection.

 Preventing Periodontal Disease

 Brushing twice daily and flossing every evening using good technique will help remove a lot of plaque, but even the most diligent brusher and flosser may have a hard time cleaning off all the plaque, especially under the gumline.
 You can improve your chances of staving off periodontal disease by having a minimum of twice-yearly professional dental cleanings from one of our excellent dental hygienists.

 So what if you brush, floss and get your regular cleanings like you are supposed to and still get periodontal disease?

 Other factors can contribute and cause a predisposition to gum disease:

 - Smoking automatically increases the odds of developing gum disease.
 If you need help quitting, talk to your dentist.